 Eating too many inflammatory foods

-Lago lists some specific inflammatory foods that you may want to limit or avoid when you can as you get older, including sodas and sugary drinks, processed baked goods like cookies and cakes, refined carbohydrates like white bread, and processed meats.
+As we mentioned above, eating foods higher in fiber can help reduce inflammation in the body, but along with more fiber, limiting your consumption of pro-inflammatory foods is a helpful eating habit to have after 50.
+Some specific inflammatory items that you may want to limit as you age include sodas and sugary drinks, processed baked goods like cookies and cakes, refined carbohydrates like white bread, and processed meats.

 A previous version of this story was published on December 4, 2021.
 It has been updated to include additional copy and proofreading revisions, additional research, and updated contextual links.

 - Source: https://onlinelibrary.wiley.com/doi/10.1111/nbu.12307